allan-tulane/sp22-recitation-01-jiruoqin/README.md

 - 4. Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+**Answer:**  The Worst case for both linear_search and binary_search is the same: value of key is not in the searched array.
+Both algorithms have to loop the whole array to return the reuslt.

 - 5. Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+**Answer:** For linear_search, the best case is that the key is located at the first index of the array.
+For binary_search, the best case is that the key is loectaed at the middle of the searched array.

 - 6. Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.